Linux for ARM development boards

 Armbian is a base operating system platform for single board computers that other projects can trust to build upon.

-- Lightweight Debian or Ubuntu based distribution specialized for ARM developing boards.
+- Lightweight Debian or Ubuntu based linux distribution specialized for ARM development boards.

 - Each system is compiled, assembled and optimized by Armbian Build Tools